Intetra/aubreyw/README.md

-This website is a universal web application built using react native.
+This website: (https://aubreyw.net), is a simple react native application built using expo.
+It displays my portfolio of code samples.
+It is served by apache from a google cloud platform virtual machine.